pomsky-lang/website/content/docs/language-tour/basics.md

 ## Concatenate expressions

-pomsky consists of _expressions_.
+Pomsky consists of _expressions_.
 For example, a string is an expression.
 If we write several expressions in a row, they are matched one after the other:

 ```pomsky